Timeline of Cassini–Huygens: Primary mission (2004–2008)

 25 December 2004 – Huygens probe separated from Cassini orbiter at 02:00 UTC.

-27 December – NASA published a picture of Huygens taken from Cassini two days after release.
+27 December – NASA published a picture of Huygens taken from Cassini two days after its release.
 It reported that the analysis of that picture shows that the probe is on the correct course within the expected error range.
-These checks were necessary in order to place the orbiter in the correct orientation to receive the data from the probe when it enters Titan's atmosphere.
+These checks were necessary in order to place Cassini in the correct orientation to receive the data from Huygens when it entered Titan's atmosphere.

 28 December 2004 – OTM-10 was executed at 03:00 UTC in Spacecraft Event Time.
-This maneuver, also called the Orbit Deflection Maneuver (ODM), took Cassini off of a Titan-impacting trajectory and on to a flyby trajectory with the required altitude to receive data from the Huygens probe as it plunges into Titan.
+This maneuver, also called the Orbit Deflection Maneuver (ODM), took Cassini off of a Titan-impacting trajectory and on to a flyby trajectory with the required altitude to receive data from the Huygens probe as it plunged into Titan's thick atmosphere.

 31 December 2004 – Cassini's flyby of Iapetus occurred at 18:45:37 UTC at an altitude of 122645 kilometers.
 First raw pictures were available the next day.

-14 January 2005 – Huygens entered Titan's atmosphere at 09:06 UTC and had landed softly on its surface about two hours later.
+14 January 2005 – Huygens entered Titan's atmosphere at 09:06 UTC and landed softly on its surface about two hours later.
 This was confirmed by the reception of the carrier wave emitted by the probe during its descent and touchdown.
-At 16:19 UTC the Cassini orbiter started to relay to Earth the scientific data received from the probe.
+At 16:19 UTC, the Cassini orbiter started to relay the scientific data received from the probe to Earth.
 The first picture was released at 19:45 UTC, showing a view from about 16 km above the surface.
 A second picture taken from the probe at rest on the surface was released a short time later.
-Analysis of the data is ongoing.

-15 February 2005 – Successful Titan flyby, with new regions of its surface scanned by radar.
+15 February 2005 – Cassini executed a successful Titan flyby, with new regions of its surface scanned by radar.
 Cassini's mapping radar acquired a picture that shows a large crater on Titan, with an estimated diameter of 440 km.

-17 February 2005 – The first close flyby of Enceladus was executed and first closeup images were sent back to Earth.
+17 February 2005 – The first close flyby of Enceladus was executed and the first closeup images were sent back to Earth.
 The flyby distance was about 1180 km.

-17 March 2005 – The Cassini probe reveals that Saturn's moon Enceladus has an atmosphere.
+17 March 2005 – The Cassini probe revealed that Saturn's moon Enceladus has an atmosphere.
 It has been described as "substantial" by its discoverers.

 16 April 2005 – The fifth planned flyby of Titan with a minimum distance of about 1,025 kilometers was executed at 19:12 UTC.
 This was the closest flyby up to this date, and provided the opportunity to obtain more detailed data on the constituents in the upper atmosphere of Titan.
 The first analysis of that data showed a large range of complex carbon molecules.
 On 25 April a mass plot was published that demonstrates the existence of these molecules.

-3 May 2005 – Cassini begins Radio occultation experiments on Saturn's Rings, to determine ring particle size distribution, on the scale of centimetres.
+3 May 2005 – Cassini begins Radio occultation experiments on Saturn's Rings, to determine ring particle size distribution, on the scale of centimeters.